mjhoptics/opticalglass/docs/OG_Pandas_intro/OG_Pandas_intro.rst

     - 'abbe number'
     - 'specific gravity'

-A higher level interface is available as a set of catalog-specific subclasses of :class:`~.glass.GlassPandas`.
+A higher level interface is available as a set of catalog-specific subclasses of :class:`~.xls_glass.GlassPandas`.

 .. code:: ipython3